MASTERWORTHY

 (adjective)

-1. Deserving of mastery or accomplishment; possessing qualities or characteristics that establish recognition or admiration for superior expertise, talent, or capability.
+1. Deserving of mastery or accomplishment; possessing qualities that merit recognition or admiration for superior expertise, talent, or capability.

-"Her performance in the piano competition was masterworthy, impressing both judges and audience alike with its precision and emotional depth."
+• “Her performance in the piano competition was masterworthy, impressing judges and audience with its precision and emotional depth.”

 Similar: exemplary, admirable, remarkable, exceptional, superlative, outstanding